jkkarul/G5CultureWebsite/README.md

 # Men Of Culture Website
-made by a group of retarded Individuals
+Made by a group of retarded Individuals